stein197/js-qs/README.md

 Arrays could be inferred from more deep structures.

 ### Inferring primitive types where possible
 Values could be casted to a corresponding type (undefined, null, boolean or number) where possible.
-You can disable this option by providing `scalars` option with `false` value.
+You can disable this option by providing `types` option with `false` value.
 You can do this with [qs](https://github.com/ljharb/qs) but here it's embedded.
 ```ts
 qs.parse("a=undefined&b=null&c=false&d=-1"); // {a: undefined, b: null, c: false, d: -1}
 ```